Where can I get maps for the trail?

 Do I need a permit?

 Possibly.
 Permits are required for overnight travel in all wilderness areas, National Parks, CA State Parks and other restricted areas along the trail.
 You can obtain a permit from the agency on which your PCT trip originates.
 For example, if you plan to travel from Echo Lake to Castle Crags State Park, you would need to contact the Eldorado National Forest since your trip would begin in that forest.
 They would issue a permit good for your entire trip.
-The PCTA issues long distance permits for people that are heading out on trips of 500 miles or more.
+The PCTA issues long-distance permits for people that are heading out on trips of 500 miles or more.
 Compete information is available on the official PCT permit page.

 Is the trail well marked?

 The trail is generally well marked to the standard that it’s supposed to be signed to.
 This is a wilderness trail and signage is kept to a minimum.
 Signs should be present at all trail junctions and road crossings.
 Beyond that, there are rare “reassurance markers”.
 You may travel for miles between seeing a PCT symbol.
 That’s generally by design.
 Unfortunately, some signs are also stolen or destroyed.
 You should have maps along and be able to navigate through unsigned sections.
+We wrote an in-depth article about PCT signage in the Summer 2013 Communicator magazine.

 Yes and no. The trail does not close for the winter.
 It just gets blanketed in snow and becomes the realm of backcountry skiers.
 While it’s not practical to travel most of the trail during the winter, it’s not officially closed.
 It DOES close temporarily for things like forest fires and broken bridges.
 These closure orders are put in place by the local land agencies and we list them on our trail closures page.